HTTP Security Headers: The Complete Checklist for Your Web App

 Further Reading

-- XSS Prevention with HTML Entity Encoding
+- XSS Prevention: The Developer Guide to HTML Entity Encoding